No fluff, just logic.

 The best reason NOT to buy final expense life insurance is if you cannot afford it.
 If you're unsure of whether your burial insurance cost will fit within your budget, you're better off not buying.
 Otherwise, you may "lapse" on your policy due to non-payment.
 In this case, you would have paid your burial insurance premiums to your life insurance company for nothing.

-The best reason not to buy a policy is if you have no need for one!
+The best reason not to buy a policy is if you do not need one!
 If you have more than $10K saved, your savings should cover funeral expenses, according to the latest report by the National Funeral Directors Association.
-Assuming you won't have outstanding unpaid medical bills or other debt when you pass, you should not need to buy burial insurance.
+You should not need burial insurance if you won’t have outstanding unpaid medical bills or other debt when you pass.

 You do not have strong views about your final arrangements

-There is nothing wrong with donating your body to science and this type of final arrangement happens to be completely free!
-Without needing to cover funeral costs, it's not worth it for you to pay monthly funeral insurance premiums, just in case you end up having unpaid medical bills when you pass.
+There is nothing wrong with donating your body to science; this type of final arrangement is completely free!
+Without needing to cover funeral costs, it’s not worth it for you to pay monthly funeral insurance premiums, just in case you end up having unpaid medical bills when you pass.

 You are in excellent health!

-If you are in excellent health (no health issues, and of course, no chronic or terminal illness), then you should consider getting fully-underwritten, traditional life insurance coverage from life insurance companies like Mutual of Omaha and others.
+If you are in excellent health (no health issues, and of course, no chronic or terminal illness), you should consider getting fully underwritten, traditional life insurance coverage from insurance companies like Mutual of Omaha.

-As opposed to With these policies, you WILL have to take a medical exam.
-However, if everything comes back A-okay, then you're very likely to be able to get a cheaper policy than the burial insurance plans that use simplified underwriting.
+Unlike these policies, you WILL have to take a medical exam.
+However, if everything comes back okay, then you’re very likely to be able to get a cheaper policy than the burial insurance plans that use simplified underwriting.